tomjoht/documenting-apis/_docs/Documenting Endpoints/docapis_doc_sample_response.md

 <a href="https://www.dropbox.com/developers/core/docs#disable-token"><img src="images/returnvaluedefinitions.png" alt="Dropbox nested example" /></a>

+{: .tip}
-{% include tip.html content="Notice how the response values are in a monospaced font while the descriptions are in a regular font?
-This helps improve the readability." %}
+Notice how the response values are in a monospaced font while the descriptions are in a regular font?
+This helps improve the readability.

 Other APIs will nest the response definitions to imitate the JSON structure.
 Here's an example from bit.ly's API: